 Well, while there might be many factors at play here, the most probable reason for your content not performing that well is poor promotion – or the total absence of it.
 Logically, in order for people to discover your amazing content, they need to know it is there.
 Don’t worry, there are many channels you can use for promoting your posts.

 Social media is extremely valuable here.
-According to We Are Social, there are over 2.8 billion social media users across the world.
+According to the Digital in 2017 survey (originally published on We Are Social ), there are over 2.8 billion social media users across the world.
 Now, that’s quite a lot.
 This makes all kinds of audiences far easier to reach, especially in comparison to marketing in the pre-digital era.
 Use your Facebook, Twitter, Instagram, and other social pages to maintain the relationships with your followers and share content you post on your whitelabel site.

 Avoid making the common mistake: every social network functions in a different way, especially in means of the content formatting and the way of communication that people expect.
 You shouldn’t apply the “one-size-fits-all” rule and share the exact same content all across different channels, without changing the snippet.
 You can share the link to your content everywhere, but mind the format of each post placed on different social pages.
 Another way to ensure your content is put in front of the right audience is by using hashtags on Twitter or posting to niche-focused Facebook groups.
 Hashtafigy is a useful tool you can use to explore the popularity and relevance of hashtags you plan on choosing.

 In addition, you can promote your content through subtle commenting on various community sites (e.g. the mentioned Reddit or Quora), or instantly submit it to websites such as StumbleUpon and GrowthHackers, if the topic fits the guidelines and requirements.
 Other proven methods include email marketing, sponsored posts, and paid advertising.
 Ego-baits do wonders for white label online dating sites, although it might take some practice until you find the right way to do an outreach.